In this guide, we’ll answer the question, “what is organic traffic?”

 5. Write for Featured Snippets

 Featured snippets are brief excerpts from a web page that appear at the top of Google’s search results.
-The purpose of featured snippets is to quickly answer a user’s question.
+As explained in this other guide on organic ranking, the purpose of featured snippets is to quickly answer a user’s question directly in the SERPs.

 Featured snippets are called the “0 position” because they rank higher than the #1 result.